Oklahoma drill: Prevalence

 The Oklahoma drill, along with other full-contact drills, was officially banned from NFL team practices in May 2019 following years of declining use and increasing concerns for player safety.
 Veterans and high-profile NFL players rarely participate in pit drills owing to the higher risk of injury, with many coaches already refusing to permit the drill prior to its ban.
 A non-contact variant of the drill is sometimes run.

-Outside football
+Organized Competition

 Oklahoma drills have been used for entertainment purposes, as a type of combat sport.